Chart icon: chart user instructionsUsing our interactive charts

 Alcohol, barbiturates, or benzodiazepines, which all act as central nervous system depressants, are commonly involved with other drugs in drug poisonings, particularly with opioids.
 If you click on the 'Methamphetamine deaths detail' button, the chart switches to subtypes of drug poisonings involving methamphetamine.
 Those not involving cocaine or opioids are further divided into those that did and those that did not also involve alcohol, barbiturates, and/or benzodiazepines (ABB).

 Data sources: Washington State Department of Health (deaths), state Office of Financial Management (population).
+2023 death data are preliminary.

-Drug deaths involving methamphetamine by county, 2021-2022 versus 2003-2004
+Drug deaths involving methamphetamine by county, 2022-2023 versus 2003-2004

 Increases in methamphetamine deaths are particularly notable all over the state.
-Really only small counties had no change or declines, while most counties saw their rates increase by a factor of four or more.
+Really only small counties had no change or declines, while most counties saw their rates increase by a factor of five or more.
 Note that Ferry County had less than 7400 residents, meaning it is an unstable outlier in terms of death rates in the early period.

 Data sources: Washington State Department of Health (deaths), state Office of Financial Management (population).
+2023 death data are preliminary.

-Drug deaths involving methamphetamine by Accountable Community of Health, 2021-2022 versus 2003-2004
+Drug deaths involving methamphetamine by Accountable Community of Health, 2022-2023 versus 2003-2004

 To smooth out the effects of small counties and to correspond to the Department of Health's management of some public health programming through grouping counties into Accountable Communities of Health, we present death rates by ACH.

 Data sources: Washington State Department of Health (deaths), state Office of Financial Management (population).
+2023 death data are preliminary.

 Crime lab cases, methamphetamine versus other major drugs